springfox/springfox/readme.md

 ## Swagger Annotations
 ### ApiOperation
-- value: if present and not blank otherwise the java method name is used
+- value: (summary) if present and not blank otherwise the java method name is used
+- notes: if present and not blank otherwise the java method name is used
+- position: used if present otherwise an logical position is provided
 - httpMethod: overrides the spring's  @RequestMapping(method = ..) if springs method is not defined and operation appears for all possible http methods